How Factories Automate Production

 Human-Machine Interfaces (HMIs)

-Operators interact with systems through HMIs.
-These interfaces display system status, alarms, and performance data, and allow adjustments to be made.
+Operators interact with automation systems through Human-Machine Interfaces (HMIs).
+These interfaces display system status, alarms, performance data, and allow adjustments to be made.
+HMIs may be touchscreens, control panels, or software dashboards.

 Robotics